-Valarie Kaur: Civil rights activist, lawyer, award-winning filmmaker, educator, author, & Sikh American justice leader
+Valarie Kaur: Civil rights activist, lawyer, award-winning filmmaker, educator, author, & Sikh American Voice

 The Center for American Progress names

 Kaur “a standout figure in the world of interfaith organizing and activism.”
 Her new venture, the Revolutionary Love Project, champions the ethic of love in an era

 MY STORY I became a civil rights activist when a family friend was the first to be killed in a hate crime after 9/11.
 Since then, I have labored with communities of color to make the world safer for the next generation.
 Then my son was born at the onset of the last U.S. presidential election — at a time when hate crimes against our communities had never been higher — and I realized that he was growing up in a nation more dangerous for him than the one we had been given.

 I had a crisis and left my job at Stanford Law School.
 I looked back and asked: What has actually resulted in social change for the communities we have served?
 The answer surprised me.
 Our films and lawsuits and campaigns mattered but it all came down to a single element: the ethic of love.
 When people received love in the fires of violence, they had the ability to sustain the struggle for social justice and make long-term gains to shift culture and policy.
 I saw that love can be revolutionary.